alasca-association/tarook/docs/user/guide/quick-start/initialization.rst

 Install System Requirements
 ---------------------------

-YAOOK/K8s only has a single primary dependency: Nix.
+Tarook only has a single primary dependency: Nix.
 Everything else is fetched or built automatically.

 `Nix <https://nixos.org>`__ is a declarative package manager which powers NixOS but can also be installed as an additional separate package manager on any